It’s Not a Trap: Making Clickable Call-to-Action (CTA) Buttons

 However you decide to use CTAs — whether buttons, anchor text, in-line or even those with graphics — the main point is to have a call-to-action that encourages a conversion.
 Does it look clickable, and does it clearly communicate the value of your offer?

-Once you’re using them successfully, CTAs will help you to quickly grow your email list and increase engagement on your website.
+Once you’re using them successfully, CTAs will help you to grow your email list and increase engagement on your website.

 Seeking some more guidance?
 Then, really, you should look at our offer to do a free digital audit of your company’s online presence.